How to get started with your preferred CI/CD integration. Learn how to set it up for the first time and how to get help.Documentation Index

 - Complete the CI/CD integration setup as per its instructions.

-- users with workflows that require automation
+- Workflows that require automation

-1. Before you begin
+1. Before You Begin

 - Make sure you can access the account for your cluster in the MacStadium Customer Portal.
 See Cluster Access Management: Overview.